 Data security is a major issue of concern in the financial services industry because it is associated with huge potential financial and reputational costs.
 Cybercrime targeting financial firms is on the rise.

-Accordingly, attention to data security matters should involve not only members of information technology staff, but also risk management and compliance personnel, as well as the members of controller organizations and chief financial officers.
+Accordingly, attention to data security matters should involve not only members of information technology staff but also risk management and compliance personnel, as well as the members of controller organizations and chief financial officers.
 Furthermore, financial management professionals in other industries need to be basically conversant with topics in data security, given the financial exposures.

-Data Security Issues:
+Threats to Data Security

-Data security for companies that accept payment via credit cards and debit cards involves taking a great deal of care regarding the choice of electronic payment processors.
-There are hundreds of companies in this line of business, but only a subset are rated PCI Compliant by the Payment Card Industry Security Standard Council.
-The major credit card issuers (Visa, MasterCard, etc.) typically attempt to steer companies towards using only PCI-compliant payment processors.
+Data security for companies that accept payment via credit cards and debit cards is essential when choosing an electronic payment processor.
+There are hundreds of companies in this line of business, but only a subset are rated payment card industry (PCI)-compliant by the Payment Card Industry Security Standard Council.
+The major credit card issuers, such as Visa and MasterCard, typically attempt to steer companies toward using only PCI-compliant payment processors.

-Data security regarding point of sale credit card and debit card processing, such as at cash registers, gas pumps and ATMs, is increasingly being compromised and complicated by schemes to steal card numbers and PINs.
-Many of these schemes utilize the secret placement of RFID chips (radio frequency identification chips) by data thieves at these terminals to "skim" such data.
+Data security regarding point-of-sale (POS) credit card and debit card processing, such as at cash registers, gas pumps and automated teller machines (ATMs), is increasingly being compromised and complicated by schemes to steal card numbers and personal identification numbers (PINs).
+Many of these schemes utilize the secret placement of radio frequency identification (RFID) chips by data thieves at these terminals to "skim" such data.

-Security company ADT is a vendor that offers Anti-Skim software, which triggers alerts when data breaches of this sort are detected.
-Additionally, a Qualified Security Assessor (QSA) can be engaged to conduct a survey of a company's susceptibility to these kinds of data security breaches.
+Security company ADT is a vendor that offers Anti-Skim software that triggers alerts when data breaches of this sort are detected.
+Additionally, a qualified security assessor (QSA) can be engaged to conduct a survey of a company's susceptibility to these types of data security breaches.

 In addition to security protocols and procedures on your company's premises, the practices of outside vendors of data processing and transmission services must be scrutinized.
 For example, if a third party firm hosts your company's website, you must be concerned about its data security procedures.
-The SAS-70 certification is a common standard for adequate security procedures regarding internal networks, required by the Sarbanes-Oxley Act for publicly held information technology firms.
+The Statement on Auditing Standards (SAS) No. 70, Service Organizations, certification is a common standard for adequate security procedures regarding internal networks, required by the Sarbanes-Oxley Act for publicly held information technology firms.

-Network Security Best Practices:
+Network Security Best Practices